Erin Clark: Playing career

 On 7 May 2016, Clark played for Samoa against Tonga in the 2016 Polynesian Cup, where he played off the interchange bench in the 18-6 win at Parramatta Stadium.
 Later in the year he represented Samoa in a test match against Fiji in Apia, playing off the interchange bench in their 18-20 loss.

 Clark made his first grade debut for the Warriors during the 2017 NRL season against Melbourne.
 He played for the Junior Kiwis on 5 May.
 On 9 June 2017, he was granted a release from the New Zealand Warriors and joined the Canberra Raiders.

 On 24 November 2017, Clark requested a release from his Canberra contract and returned to New Zealand.

 On 5 November 2019, Clark returned to rugby league, joining the Gold Coast on a train and trial deal.
 On 10 January 2020, he signed a two-year deal with club.

+2021

 Clark played 19 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

+2022

 Clark played a total of 21 games for the club in the 2022 NRL season as the Gold Coast finished 13th on the table.

+2023

+Clark played a total of 20 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Clark played a total of 24 matches in the 2024 NRL season, as the club had finished 13th on the table.
+It was announced on 9 September 2024 that Clark had signed a three-year deal to return to the New Zealand Warriors.

+Clark made his debut from the bench for the Kiwis against Papua New Guinea, in a 54–12 win.

+2025

+Clark played 25 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.